sclorg/httpd-container/2.4/root/usr/share/container-scripts/httpd/README.md

 To log into a volume mounted directory, the container needs to be run as UID 0 (see above).

-TROUBLESHOOTING
+Troubleshooting
 ---------------
 The httpd deamon in the container logs to the standard output by default, so the log is available in the container log.
 The log can be examined by running:

     docker logs <container>

-SEE ALSO
+See also
 --------
 Dockerfile and other sources for this container image are available on https://github.com/sclorg/httpd-container.
-In that repository, Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+In that repository, Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7 and Dockerfile for Fedora is called Dockerfile.fedora.